-Negotiations on the Leaders' Level or Never-ending Negotiations to establish - at least on paper - a federation that will be bi-zonal with regard to the territorial aspects, bi-communal with regard to the constitutional aspects and one that will be based on the political equality of the two communities.
+The inter-communal negotiations, which started in the 1960s, adopted "federation" as the future solution parameter in the second half of 1970s.
+Since then, the two sides have been negotiating - on and off - in order to establish - at least on paper - a federation that will be bi-zonal with regard to the territorial aspects, bi-communal with regard to the constitutional aspects, and one that will be based on the political equality of the two communities.
 Several on and off inter-communal negotiations and the proximity talks conducted under the auspices of the UN during the 1980s led to the UN Secretary General's famous Set of Ideas (1992) - an overall framework agreement.
-However, the agreement was not adopted by either Turkish Cypriot or Greek Cypriot side.
+However, the agreement was not adopted by either the Turkish Cypriot or Greek Cypriot side.